East Midlands Field Trips 2026

 Nearest toilets and facilities (lovely cafe) are in Staunton Harold Garden Centre (LE65 1RU).

-Target Species: Silver-washed Fritillary, White-letter Hairstreak and hopefully Purple Emperor.
+Target Species: Silver-washed Fritillary, White-letter Hairstreak and Purple Emperor.

 Contact: Richard Jeffery 07803 599247